shendurelab/MPRAflow/README.md

    conda activate MPRAflow
    nextflow run count.nf --dir "bulk_FASTQ_directory" --e "experiment.csv" --design "ordered_candidate_sequences.fa" --association "dictionary_of_candidate_sequences_to_barcodes.p"
    ```
    Be sure that the `experiment.csv` is correct.
 All fastq files must be in the same folder given by the `--dir` option.
-If you do not have UMIs please use the option `-m 0`.
+If you do not have UMIs please use the option `--no-umi`.

   **NOTE***: This will run in local mode, please submit this command to your cluster's queue if you would like to run a parallelized version